 What to know before your Pamplona Bull Run

-As the sponsor of Chasing Red, the award-winning movie about expert bull runners, we have access to seasoned Pamplona Mozos who share some of their insights with you.
+As the sponsor of Chasing Red, the upcoming movie about expert bull runners, we have access to seasoned Pamplona Mozos who share some of their insights with you.

 Running of the Bulls safety is one of our top priorities.
 If you are planning on ticking this hair-raising adventure off your bucket list, we encourage you to learn more about our Running of the Bulls® Credentials, a new resource that proves to Pamplona city officials that you’ve done your homework and are prepared to join the Encierro and understand the rules, regulations and risks.
 After passing a test, you’ll gain credentials as a “Corredor” (runner) from Running of the Bulls, Inc. along with special benefits.